kizniche/Mycodo/mycodo-manual.rst

 extremely clever and useful in these scenarios because they allow multiple sensors with the same I2C address to be connected.

+For instance, the TCA9548A/PCA9548A: I2C Multiplexer has 8 selectable
+addresses, so 8 multiplexers can be connected to one Raspberry Pi.
+Each multiplexer has 8 channels, allowing up to 8 devices/sensors with the same address to be connected to each multiplexer.
+8 multiplexers x 8 channels = 64 devices/sensors with the same I2C address.

 Multiplexers can be set up by loading a kernel driver to handle the communication, producing a new I2C bus device for each multiplexer channel.
 To enable the driver for the TCA9548A/PCA9548A, visit